|KAP sani2c Media Release

 Beukes won the race in 2016 with Gert Heyns and then won a

-weather-interupted showdown in 2017 and with the form he is showing in
+weather-interrupted showdown in 2017 and with the form he is showing

-2018, the 30 year-old and his partner Buys will be tough to beat
+in 2018, the 30 year-old and his young partner Jessop will be tough to beat

 "I have taken a bit of a break after the Epic but I am starting to get